changm/BackoutBot/README.md

 The log is appended to after each run, right now we have to manually clean it.

+Finally, if a regression is detected, it will output in regressions.txt

 ## Config
 Modify config.txt to the location of your gecko / gaia directory